Mexico Travel Guide

 The best thing is to browse around and compare the different options.

-You might see a very low-priced rental advertised, you book it, and when you get to pick up your car they will calculate your added taxes and insurance, which is compulsory, and most of the time it ends up being more than doubled original price.
+You might see a very low-priced rental advertised, you book it, and when you pick up your car, they will calculate your added taxes and insurance, which is compulsory.
+Most of the time, it ends up being more than double the original price.

 Also please mind that your credit card insurance might not be valid or accepted in Mexico.